kubernetes/enhancements/keps/sig-node/1769-memory-manager/README.md

 #### Kubelet memory management

-There is work to [enable kubelet's eviction](https://github.com/kubernetes/kubernetes/pulls/marosset) which would follow the same patterns as [Mechanism I](#mechanism-i-pod-eviction-by-kubelet).
+Windows support for [kubelet's memory eviction](https://github.com/kubernetes/kubernetes/pull/122922) was enabled in 1.31 and would follow the same patterns as [Mechanism I](#mechanism-i-pod-eviction-by-kubelet).
 Windows does not have an OOM killer and so Mechanisms II and III are out of scope in the section related to the [Kubernetes Node Memory Management](#kubernetes-nodes-memory-management-mechanisms-and-their-relation-to-the-memory-manager).